Creating an operating plan for your small business doesn’t have to be complicated.

 It’s amazing what a mood-lifter it is to log in an accomplishment toward a goal that you KNOW is important to your business’ long term success.

-We use a version of Verne Harnish’s 1-Page Strategic Plan that I modified for small business owners.
+We use a version of Verne Harnish’s 1-Page Strategic Business Plan that I modified for small business owners.
 It provides a framework that walks you through every component of your business.
 It gives step-by-step questions that help you complete each section of the strategic plan document.
 You can walk yourself through it in just a few hours.

 The template (and step-by-step instructions) for this 1-page plan is on our Free Resources web page.
 You can download a copy and get started now.